luyingz06/dtc_pyvhr/README.md

 √ Test MTTS_CAN without preprocessing on the existing data and get comparison plots (Nov.
 24th - Nov.
 28th).

 Evaluate and train on PhysFormer network using existing data, build pipeline in Docker.
 (Dec.
-2nd - Dec.
-7th)
+2nd - ) (on lambda machine: dtc_pyvhr/rPPG)

-Train on new deep neural network models with image preprocess (Dec.
-7th - Dec.
-13th).
+Train on new deep neural network models with image preprocess.

 ## Visualization